bcgov/platform-services-status/README.md

 ---
 message: "Partial system outage."
 description: |
-  2020-03-15 14:15
-  The outage is continuing.
-We are addressing the problem.

   2020-03-15 13:30
   Production SSO failed because of a corrupt database.
 It was failed over to a test site for temporary communication.
 More updates to follow.

+  2020-03-15 14:15
+  The outage is continuing.
+We are restoring the production database.
+  The ETA is 35 minutes.
 status:
     ocp: "Operational"
     sso: "Service Down"